List of Category 5 Atlantic hurricanes: Records

 Track of an October Category 5 hurricane that hit Cuba, Florida, and The Bahamas in 1924.
 It was the first hurricane to be officially recognized as a Category 5 on the modern-day Saffir–Simpson Hurricane Wind Scale.

 Officially, the decade with the most Category 5 hurricanes is the 2000s, with eight Category 5 hurricanes having occurred: Isabel (2003), Ivan (2004), Emily (2005), Katrina (2005), Rita (2005), Wilma (2005), Dean (2007), and Felix (2007).
 The previous decades with the most Category 5 hurricanes were the 1930s and 1960s, with six occurring between 1930 and 1939.
 The most Category 5 hurricanes recorded in a single season is four, in 2005, followed by 2025, which recorded three.
 No other seasons had more than two Category 5 hurricanes.
 The most consecutive years to feature at least one Category 5 hurricane each is four, both from 2016 to 2019 and from 2022 to 2025.

 A collage of all Category 5 Atlantic hurricanes since 1980.

 Ten Atlantic hurricanes—Camille, Allen, Andrew, Isabel, Ivan, Dean, Felix, Irma, Maria, and Milton—reached Category 5 intensity on more than one occasion; that is, by reaching Category 5 intensity, weakening to a Category 4 status or lower, and then becoming a Category 5 hurricane again.
-Such hurricanes have their dates shown together.
 Camille, Andrew, Dean, Felix, Irma, and Maria each attained Category 5 status twice during their lifespans.
 Allen, Isabel, Ivan, and Milton reached Category 5 intensity on three occasions.
 The 1932 Cuba hurricane holds the record for the most time spent as a Category 5 hurricane (although it took place before satellite or aircraft reconnaissance, so this record may be somewhat suspect).
 Irma holds the record for the longest continuous span as a Category 5 storm in the satellite era.